Packed-Ensembles for Efficient Uncertainty Estimation: Packed-Ensembles

-The same formula applies to dense layers as $1\times1$ convolutions.
-If architectures of the estimators are fully convolutional or dense, two specific cases emerge: \begin{itemize} \item $\alpha = \sqrt{M}$: the number of parameters in the ensemble is equal to the number of parameters in a single model; \item $\alpha = M$: each subnetwork corresponds to a single model (and their ensemble is therefore equivalent to Deep Ensembles). \end{itemize}
+This formula also applies to dense layers as $1\times1$ convolutions.
+Assuming $\gamma=1$, two cases emerge when the architectures of the subnetworks are fully convolutional or dense.
+If $\alpha = \sqrt{M}$, the number of parameters in the ensemble equals the number of parameters in a single model.
+With $\alpha = M$, each subnetwork corresponds to a single model (and their ensemble is equivalent in size to DE).